 The Unit exists to develop research knowledge in the health and social care workforce field and to disseminate findings to policymakers, service providers, employers and patient, service user and carer groups.

-HSCWRU is a National Institute for Health Research Policy Research Unit, core funded by the NIHR’s Policy Research Programme.
+HSCWRU is a National Institute for Health Research Policy Research Unit, core funded by the NIHR’s Policy Research Programme, (press release announcing our formation).
 It also receives grants following competitive tender from a variety of other funders.